huggingface/datasets/datasets/openpi/README.md

     - `attr`: Attribute/Status identified,
     - `modality`: With or without image
  }
+All the Configurations (Questions, Answers, Question-Metadata and Answer-Metadata) are related via the ID of the WikiHow question (the `id` field)
+If any of the strings are missing, we will output empty strings.
+If any of the lists are missing, we will output empty lists.
 ### Data Splits

 |                            | Train  | Valid  | Test  |